tinymce/tinymce-docs/components/dialog/overview.md

   ]
 };
 ```
 **Tabs:** Array of tab configurations.
 Each tab has a title which is used to reference the tab.
 The items property in the tab configuration takes a list of components and works the same way as a Panel.
-We can programmatically switch to a tab by calling `dialogApi.showTab`(‘title’), See [dialogApi]({{site.baseurl}}../component) for more details.
+We can programmatically switch to a tab by calling `dialogApi.showTab`(‘title’), see [dialogApi]({{site.baseurl}}../component) for more details.

 ### Button